jfuruness/lib_assistant/README.md

     * Fix password retrieval for huskyct
     * Remove the numbers that we add
     * Fix feeling lucky button on googl
+    * Fix it so that it knows pdf index for scrolling properly